lagotto/lagotto/docs/Pubmed.md

-PubMed Central is a free full-text archive of biomedical and life sciences journal literature at the U.S. National Institutes of Health's National Library of Medicine.
-PubMed Central provides information information about citing articles in
+[PubMed Central](http://www.ncbi.nlm.nih.gov/pmc/) is a free full-text archive of biomedical and life sciences journal literature at the U.S. National Institutes of Health's National Library of Medicine.
+PubMed Central provides information about citing articles in PubMed.

 <table width=100% border="0" cellspacing="0" cellpadding="0">
 <tbody>